CYBERBULL123/OxScanner/README.md

 5. Open a Pull Request for review.

 When contributing, please ensure your code is clean, well-documented, and adheres to best practices.

 ---

-## License 📜

-This project is licensed under the MIT License.
-You can find more details in the [LICENSE](LICENSE) file.

----